 Saddle brackets can be installed this way anywhere along the saddle, and at any distance from each other.
 Therefore, such add-on sitting and standing devices can be made in different sizes, and a W kayak can be outfitted with more than of them.

-Since November 2013 Wavewalk® kayaks are outfitted with such a saddle bracket, and any W kayak can be outfitted with one or two saddle brackets.
+Since November 2013 Wavewalk® 500 kayaks are outfitted with such a saddle bracket standard.
+Any W500 kayak that doesn’t feature such a bracket, or lost it, can be outfitted with one.

 Attaching the saddle bracket to the saddle from below, using two screws.
 A motor’s propeller shaft is seen behind the cockpit.

 2. Tech Specs

 The new type of saddle bracket is nicknamed ‘Relaxed Fit’ and its two legs are located at a 13.75″ distance from each other.
 This saddle bracket is cut out of one piece of 3/4″ thick Medium Density Overlay (MDO) – an exterior, water resistant material composed of wood and synthetic resin.

 When the saddle bracket is installed in the kayak permanently, its horizontal beam protrudes a little over 1.5″ from the top surface of the saddle.

 The saddle bracket is lightweight (less than 2 lbs), and non-intrusive.